Bridget Cromwell

 Bridget Cromwell (1624 – June 1662) was Oliver Cromwell's eldest daughter.
 She married General Henry Ireton and after he died, General Charles Fleetwood.

 Life

 She was born to Elizabeth (born Bouchier) and Oliver Cromwell in 1624.
 Cromwell comes to notice in 1646 when she marries Henry Ireton who was a close colleague of her father.
-She had her portrait painted by Cornelius Johnson and that picture is now in Chequers Court.
+Her portrait was painted by Cornelius Johnson and that picture is now in Chequers Court.

 In 1651 they went to Ireland where Henry encouraged the Parliamentarian cause.
 Bridget did not stay long and she was in England when the news of her husband's death reached her.
 He had died on 26 November 1651 at Limerick.